ayush23maan/Gen-AI-Engineer/README.md

 # Project
 Ask questions about your past Google searches and get answers based on the information you found at the time.
 It's like having a personalized search engine that understands your interests and can quickly retrieve relevant information from your search history.

+# Deployment
+Building and deploying the application locally and accessing it through your web browser using FastAPI is a great starting point.
+We can always explore deploying it to a cloud platform later on.